privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'uidKey' => 'uid',

         /**
-         * Check if the hostname matches the name in the certificate.
-         * The value has to be a string.
-         * Optional.
-Default: true.
+         * Optionally disable SSL verification.
+This should always be enabled in a productive environment!
+         * Values should be 'true' or 'false'.
+Default is 'true'.
          */
         'sslVerifyHost' => 'true',

-        /**
-         * Check if the certificate is valid, signed by a trusted CA.
-         * The value has to be a string.
-         * Optional.
-Default: true.
-         */
         'sslVerifyPeer' => 'true',

         /**
          * Choose one of the authentication flows:
          * 'default' - Default authentication flow.
-         * 'triggerChallenge' - On the first step, the login mask will contain only username field.
-This flow triggers
+         * 'triggerChallenge' - Before the login interface is shown, the filter will attempt to trigger challenge-response
-         * challenges prior to the login using the configured service account (required).
+         * token with the specified serviceAccount
          * Required.
          */
         'authenticationFlow' => 'default',

         /**
-         * Here you need to enter the username of your service account from privacyIDEA server.
+         * Specify the username and password of your service account from privacyIDEA server.
-         * Needed if 'doTriggerChallenge' => 'true'.
+         * Only required if 'authSourceMode' => 'triggerChallenge'.
          */
         'serviceAccount' => 'service',

-        /**
-         * Enter here the password for your service account.
-         * Needed if 'doTriggerChallenge' => 'true'.
-         */
         'servicePass' => 'service',

         /**
-         * Enter here the realm for your service account.
+         * Optionally set the realm for your service account.
-         * Optional.
          */
-        'serviceRealm'      => 'service',
+        'serviceRealm' => '',

         /**
-         * If you want to use passOnNoToken or passOnNoUser policy, you can decide, if this flow should send a password to
+         * If you want to use the passOnNoToken or passOnNoUser policy in privacyidea, you can set this to 'true' and specify
-         * privacyIDEA.
-If passOnNoToken policy is activated and the user doesn't have any token, he will be passed by the privacyIDEA.
+         * a static pass which will be sent before the actual authentication to trigger the policies in privacyidea.
-         * NOTE: Do not use it with 'doEnrollToken'.
+         * NOTE: Not compatible it with 'doEnrollToken'.
          * NOTE: This won't be processed if the user has challenge-response token that were triggered before.
          * Optional.
          */
         'tryFirstAuthentication' => 'false',

-        /**
-         * Password which should be used if the authentication flow is set to: 'alternativeProcess'.
-         * NOTE: Needed only by 'alternativeProcess'.
-         */
         'tryFirstAuthPass' => 'secret',

         /**